The Risk of Substance Abuse When Coping With ADHD

 • Adults with ADHD also have a drug abuse or dependence disorder at rates between 9% and 30%.
 This means that between 1 in 10 and 1 and 3 adults with ADHD will have an issue with drugs other than alcohol.

-You May Also Like:Is There a Link Between Bipolar Disorder and ADHD?
+You May Also Like:Understanding the Link Between ADHD and Depression

 Related Search Topics (Ads):